Russian retailer X5 considers IPO for online business

-The group's food delivery business - online shop Perekrestok Vprok (Perekrestok.ru) and the express delivery service from its Pyaterochka and Perekrestok stores - could go public within the next two to three years, said Andrei Vasin.
+The group's food delivery business - online shop Perekrestok Vprok (Perekrestok.ru) and the express delivery service from its Pyaterochka and Perekrestok stores - could go public within the next two to three years, said Andrei Vasin, the group's head of investor relations.

+X5 last month said it expects Russia's online retail market to grow by more than 300% in the next three years and sees its digital business accounting for 5% of group revenue by 2023.
+Vasin on Thursday estimated the value of its digital business at about $3 billion.

+Ozon's OZON.O successful market debut this week is an argument in favour of an IPO for X5's online business, Vasin said, after the Russian e-commerce company raised nearly $1 billion in a New York IPO and its shares soared more than 40%.

 ($1 = 75.5700 roubles)